- Conference Theme

 These issues are part of the global transformation affecting all human civilisation.
 How can we as teachers function effectively in a very uncertain environment?
 How do we help to equip our students with the intellectual and existential tools they require?
 How do we narrow the gap between theory and practice?
 How do we make decisions about curriculum and course context in the face of political pressure and social norms?
 What is the role of interdisciplinary studies in educating for change?
 And, at the macro level, how can we stimulate awareness of issues such as education assisting the promotion of social justice?

 The Organising Committee of The European Conference on Education (ECE) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 ECE2017 Review Committee